-Outcomes for the 33 studies of the 18 school-based CSE programs on the TPP list:
+1. Outcomes for the 36 studies of the 18 school-based CSE programs on the TPP list:

-- Teen Pregnancy: None of the 18 school-based CSE programs showed effectiveness at reducing teen pregnancy.
-The Teen Outreach Program (TOP) reported a reduction in teen pregnancy, but that effect was short term, and a subsequent study in a different location found the program actually increased pregnancy rates. - STD Prevention: None of the school-based CSE studies demonstrated a reduction in teen STDs, in fact, none measured it. - Teen Abstinence: None showed effectiveness at increasing teen abstinence.
-Two of the 33 school-based CSE studies reported a 12-month increase in teen abstinence for the intended population (Reducing the Risk and It's Your Game: Keep It Real).
-But 10 other studies of the same programs found no such positive effects and one negative effect. - Consistent Condom Use: None of the 18 school-based CSE programs showed effectiveness at increasing consistent condom use by teens.
+- a.
+Teen Pregnancy: None of the 18 school-based CSE programs showed effectiveness at reducing teen pregnancy.
+While the Teen Outreach Program (TOP) reported a reduction in teen pregnancy, it was not a sustained post-program effect, and a subsequent study in a different location found the program actually increased pregnancy rates. - b.
+STD Prevention: None of the school-based CSE studies demonstrated a reduction in teen STDs, in fact, none measured it. - c.
+Teen Abstinence: None showed effectiveness at increasing teen abstinence.
+While two of the 36 school-based CSE studies reported a 12-month increase in teen abstinence for the intended population (Reducing the Risk and It's Your Game: Keep It Real), 10 other studies of the same programs found no such positive effects and one negative effect. - d.
+Consistent Condom Use: None of the 18 school-based CSE programs showed effectiveness at increasing consistent condom use by teens.
 (Consistent use is necessary to provide meaningful protection from STDs.)
-Although there was one program that reported a long-term effect (¡Cuidate!), a subsequent replication study conducted by independent evaluators-not the program's developer-actually found that the program increased teen sexual risk behavior. - Condom Use Frequency (a less protective factor): Two of the 33 studies reported 12-month increases in frequency of condom use for the intended population in studies by program developers, however, independent replication studies were not available to confirm these results. - CSE's Intended Dual Benefit: None of the school-based CSE programs showed success at achieving the purported dual benefit of the "comprehensive" strategy-increasing both teen abstinence and condom use within the same adolescent population.
-No program produced sustained effects on both outcomes and the two programs that produced short-term effects also produced negative effects on other important teen risk behaviors (¡Cuídate! and It's Your Game: Keep It Real). - Negative Effects: Three of the 18 school-based CSE programs evaluated by these 33 studies produced significant negative effects (i.e., increases in sexual initiation, recent sex, oral sex, or pregnancy) for the target population or a substantial subgroup of teens: ¡Cuidate!, It's Your Game: Keep It Real, and Teen Outreach Program.
+Although there was one program that reported a long-term effect (¡Cuídate!), a subsequent replication study conducted by independent evaluators-not the program's developer-found that the program actually increased other sexual risk behaviors, negating the program's claim to effectiveness.

+- e.
+Condom Use Frequency (a less protective factor): Two of the 36 studies reported 12-month increases in frequency of condom use for the intended population in studies by program developers, however, these results have not been verified in independent replication studies.88 - f.
+CSE's Intended Dual Benefit: None of the school-based CSE programs showed effectiveness at achieving the purported dual benefit of the "comprehensive" strategy-increasing both teen abstinence and condom use within the same adolescent population.
+No program produced sustained effects on both outcomes and the two programs that produced effects of shorter duration or effects on lesser outcomes also produced negative effects on other important teen risk behaviors (¡Cuídate! and It's Your Game: Keep It Real). - g.
+Negative Effects: Four of the 18 school-based CSE programs evaluated by these 36 studies produced significant negative effects (i.e., increases in sexual initiation, recent sex, oral sex, or pregnancy) for the target population or a substantial subgroup of teens: CAS Carrera,;Cuídate!, It's Your Game: Keep It Real, and Teen Outreach Program.